What Coffee Beans Does Starbucks Use for Espresso? (2026 Guide)

 • Starbucks Decaf Espresso Roast: The same bold flavor taste but has a version with a non-caffeine.

-• Darker-roasted coffees have fuller body with robust, bold taste
+• Dark-roast coffees have fuller body with robust, bold taste

 Do You Have to Buy Espresso Beans for Espresso?

 Not necessarily.
-Although espresso beans are roasted clearly to create espresso drinks in mind, any dark roast coffee beans can still be used as an alternative.
-Still, recommend using espresso beans because it is created to bring out the best spice, creamy, and body while preparing under a lot of pressure.
+Espresso beans are roasted specifically to create espresso drinks.
+Yet, any dark roast coffee beans can still be used as a substitute.
+Still, recommend using espresso beans.
+They are created to bring out the best spice, creaminess, and body under high pressure.

 Do You Have to Use Special Beans for Espresso?

 Maybe or maybe not.
-Meanwhile, you don’t have to use special beans, espresso beans are specially roasted darker to increase the rich flavors and to keep down the acidity.
-Starbucks puts its Espresso Roast and the reason is that it offers customers famous rich, flavor-like caramel drinks that they love.
+Meanwhile, you don’t have to use special beans.
+Espresso beans are specially roasted darker to increase the rich flavors.
+This also helps to keep down the acidity.
+Question arises what beans do Starbucks use for espresso well, Starbucks uses its Espresso Roast because it offers customers famous rich drinks.
+These have a caramel-like flavor that they love.

 How Many Coffee Beans Does Starbucks put to use in a Year?